I can see through phones

 I don't own any rights to the A-Team and I'm just borrowing them.

-The white light relentless, stark, cold and unforgiving.
+The white light.
+It was relentless, stark, cold and unforgiving.
 Was it hours, weeks or even years since he'd seen darkness?
 He didn't know.
 Time had become an unrealistic concept, impossible to track.
 A blur.
-No longer functioning in timeframes.
-He wanted, he needed peace from the light.
+He wanted, he needed, peace from the light.
 It never came.

 Maggots filled the vomit.
 He would have to eat it again.
 Trying to remember how many times he'd eaten it, before his stomach threw the putrid contents out.
 Would the maggots be more acceptable to his fragile body?
-They at least would contain water; he knew he needed water.
+They at least contained water; he knew he needed water.

 He heard them coming, but couldn't see them.
 The tiny tormentors were there.
 Seeing the metal pole, knowing they would tie him as if on a crucifix, he became desperate.

 The pain never came, he just watched the pole being swung over his head.
 The release he felt inflicting the scratches played in his mind.
-If his tormenters were not going to let him feel pain what sense could he still control?
+If his tormentors were not going to let him feel pain what sense did he have left?
 Touch.
 He could still touch.
 How would it feel to gouge his own eyes out?
-He could enjoy the sensation combined with stopping the relentless white light burning into his brain.
+He could enjoy the sensation combined with stopping the relentless white light stabbing into his brain.

 "I don't wanna go.
 He can't make me," Face grumbled, like a stroppy toddler.
 Wrapping himself tighter around Kelly.
 "Tell him to go away."

-She started giggling at the thought of telling Hannibal anything, let alone go away.
+She started giggling at the thought of telling Hannibal anything, let alone to go away.